jessicalatorre/friend-finder/README.md

 ## Demo

-Click HERE to view a deployed version on Heroku.
+Click this this link to view a deployed version on Heroku: https://git.heroku.com/vast-eyrie-39399.git